learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 allows us to check some assumptions.
 Taking Liz Lemon in the picture as an example, she'd want to know:

-1. Did the person who places order get my Mac N' Cheese order?
+1. Did the person who places orders get my Mac N' Cheese order?
 2. Did the person who receives orders get my Mac N' Cheese order?
 3. Was my Mac N' Cheese order on the receipt?
 If not, problem happened _before_ this point (investigate steps 1 and 2).
 If not, problem happened after.